bmc0/dsp/README.md

 * `decorrelate [stages]`
 	Allpass decorrelator as described in "Frequency-Dependent Schroeder Allpass Filters" by Sebastian J. Schlecht (doi:10.3390/app10010187).
 	Default number of stages is 5.
+The average group delay with the default settings is about 8.5ms at high frequencies.
 * `noise level`
 	Add TPDF noise.
 The `level` argument specifies the peak level of the noise (dBFS).